 A door knocking survey was completed in March 2023 covering some of the Sirhowy area.
 This was to ask questions about the neighbourhood on what tenants liked and disliked to help shape our future neighbourhood work.
 We will be returning in the coming months to collect further views.

-A Consultation took place at our offices in March 2023 were tenants were invited to comment on our proposed tone of voice document.
-This information will now be used to update the tone of voice document as well as continue consultation with customers so we get a broader range of views.
+A Consultation took place at our offices in March 2023 where tenants were invited to comment on our new proposed tone of voice document.
+This information will now be used to update the tone of voice document.
+This document will evolve as it needs to and we will continue consulting with customers in order to get a broader range of views.